dotcalmninja/ditto/README.md

 [![NPM](https://nodei.co/npm/ditt0.png?mini=true)](https://npmjs.org/package/ditt0)

-> An extremely easy-to-use, composable, static site builder.
-But also much more...
+> An extremely easy-to-use, composable build pipeline.

 A performant file pipeline, ditto allows you to compose your solution through a stack of prefabricated or ad hoc _middleware_.
 Provide ditto with a directory to parse, include some middleware and start building.